udacity/pdsnd_github/README.md

 The different data and .csv files were used for analysis.
 Anaconda python editor was used for the software programming part

 ### Credits
-Credits goes to the udacity classroom that helped a lot in completing this project
+Credits goes to the udacity classroom that helped a lot in completing this project.